 Let us now know about the four components of the 4 C’s model:

 - Consumer Needs: The marketers now focus on what precisely the consumers want, what are their expectations from a product or service.

 - Cost: The cost here refers to the value that a product or service generates for the consumer and also its opportunity cost, i.e. the sacrifice made by not choosing its alternative.

 - Convenience: The distribution strategies of a product or service must be such that it is easily accessible by the consumers.

-- Communication: Communication does not only refer to the promotion of products or services.
+- Communication: Effective communication in this context does not only refer to the promotion of products or services.
 But it is a two-way process where the consumer’s feedback to know their preference, ideas, views, experiences and queries are also openly welcomed by the marketers.

 Nature of Marketing Mix

 The marketing mix is concerned with the effective implementation of marketing strategies to derive maximum customer satisfaction and profitability.

 Though the marketing mix seems to be a simple practice, it involves a lot of skills and tactics.

 To better understand the concept, let us first study its nature: